navgurukul/newton/js-objects/Updating-a-property.md

 ```

+let's change object's property name to the string my Villa.

+Here's how we update his object's name property:

+myHome.name = "my Villa";

+or

-let's change its name to the string my Villa.
-Here's how we update his object's name property: myHome.name = "my Villa"; or myHome["name"] = "my Villa"; Now when we evaluate myHome.name, instead of getting Mannat, we'll get his new name, myVilla.
+myHome["name"] = "my Villa";

+Now when we evaluate myHome.name, instead of getting Mannat, we'll get his new name, myVilla.

 After you've created a JavaScript object, you can update its properties at any time just like you would update any other variable.
 You can use either dot or bracket notation to update.